eigenhombre/jenome/README.md

 # jenome

-A very early cut at code for playing around with the human genome.
+Code for playing around with the human genome.

 ### Usage: